Memorable Manitobans: Joseph Henry Bossons (1859-1938)

 Marriage registration [Joseph Henry Bossons, Carrie Jones Freeman], British Columbia Vital Statistics.

 Death registrations [Joseph Henry Bossons, Carrie Bossons], British Columbia Vital Statistics.

 Carrie Rachel Jones Bossons, FindAGrave.

 Biographical Dictionary of Architects in Canada, 1800-1950 by Robert G. Hill, Toronto.

-We thank Rob McInnes amd Robert Hill for providing additional information used here.
+We thank Rob McInnes, Robert Hill, and Ed Krahn for providing additional information used here.